whitphx/whitphx.info/content/blog/20221028-streamlit-wasm-stlite/index.md

 </html>
 ```

-If you need to install some packages, specify the entrypoint file name, and/or use multiple source Python files, the following API supports it.
+If you need to install some packages, specify the entrypoint file name, and/or use multiple files, use the more flexible API as below.

 ```js
 stlite.mount(